josh-wong/tplink-router-hard-reset/docs/02_performing-a-hard-reset-of-the-router.md

 4. Go to the default IP address for accessing the router.

+    > **Note**
+    >
-    > **Note:** The IP address of TP-Link Wi-Fi routers tends to be http://192.168.0.1, but if that doesn't work, also try http://192.168.1.1 or https://tplinkwifi.net.
+    > The IP address of TP-Link Wi-Fi routers tends to be http://192.168.0.1, but if that doesn't work, also try http://192.168.1.1 or https://tplinkwifi.net.

     You will be greeted with a screen stating that a firmware upgrade has failed.

+    > **Note**
+    >
-    > **Note:** This is the default message.
+    > This is the default message.
 Even if your router didn't attempt to install a firmware upgrade, the same message will still be displayed.

     ![TP-Link router error message](https://github.com/josh-wong/tplink-router-hard-reset/blob/main/docs/assets/screenshots/tp-link_router_error_message.jpg?raw=true)